7thLucas/full-app-6a37e-12473-4786/_doc/product-overview.md

 Professional, clinical, and clean.
 Projects pharmaceutical credibility and brand consistency in front of HCPs.
 Confident without being flashy — every interaction must feel approved, structured, and trustworthy.

 ## Platform
 Mobile-first (tablet + smartphone) for field reps.
 Web dashboard for managers and brand managers.
+The app opens to a role selector that routes each user into one of three dedicated experiences:
+- **Rep app** — Today view, HCP list & detail, visual-aid presentation flow, and on-the-spot sample logging
+- **Manager dashboard** — territory overview, reps, and visit activity
+- **Brand workspace** — visual-aid library management and product performance metrics

 ## Strategic Principles
 - Every detail visit is logged — no unrecorded HCP interactions